 FCT promotes sessions on the Contribution of Science to Sustainable Development

-At the European regional level, the European Union (EU) has been establishing a new approach to ensuring growth and sustainability in its triple dimension - economic, social and environmental - with a view to fully integrating the SDGs into the European political framework, identifying the main sustainability concerns and the efforts needed to achieve the 17 SDGs.
+At the European regional level, the European Union (EU) has been establishing a new approach to ensure growth and sustainability in its three dimensions—economic, social, and environmental—aiming at the full integration of the SDGs into the European policy framework, identifying key sustainability concerns and the efforts needed to achieve the 17 SDGs.

-To this end, these sessions on the "Contribution of Science to Sustainable Development", promoted by the FCT, will seek to bring together researchers with projects that address relevant issues in the context of the 17 SDGs, with the aim of enhancing the transfer of knowledge to society and the creation of new partnerships and consortia with a view to developing the SDGs themselves.
-This meeting also aims to establish synergies between researchers from institutions in different parts of the country, boosting innovative and multidisciplinary approaches that would not otherwise be possible.
+In this sense, these sessions on the "Contribution of Science to Sustainable Development," promoted by FCT, will seek to bring together researchers with projects that address issues relevant to the 17 SDGs, with the aim of enhancing the transfer of knowledge to society and creating new partnerships and consortia with a view to developing the SDGs themselves.
+This meeting also aims to establish synergies between researchers distributed across institutions in different parts of the country, promoting innovative and multidisciplinary approaches that would not otherwise be possible.

 These sessions are funded by the PO Lisboa program.